Qumulo/power-tools/README.md

 `python qupgrade.py --qhost product --quser admin --qpass secret --vers 2.9.0`

-## Add Qumulo activity to various databases including influx, elastic search, postgres, splunk, and csv.
+## Add Qumulo activity to various databases.

+We know you're excited to get your Qumulo API data into your centralized databases and monitoring systems.
+Use this script to pipe activity (throughput, data and metadata IOPS) by path and client into influx, elastic search, postgres, splunk, and/or csv.

 1. Modify api-tree-walk.py to specify your databases and Qumulo clusters you wish to use.
 2. run `python api-to-dbs.py`